Railroad Leukemia Lawyer

 - Chronic Lymphocytic Leukemia

 Although the Occupational Health & Safety Administration (OSHA) limits human exposure to benzene in the workplace, constant exposure even at low levels can be dangerous.
 Plus, some railroad companies may fail to provide workers with adequate protection against exposure or ensure that they are not exposed to significant amounts of the dangerous substance.
 When railroad workers suffer illnesses like leukemia due to hazardous materials and substances, consulting a leukemia lawyer for railroad workers may be wise.
 Speak to a benzene lawyer to discuss the steps to take following exposure to the hazardous substance.

 Federal law exempts railroad workers from state worker’s compensation laws.
 The exclusive remedy for railroad workers who develop leukemia following chemical exposure or other illnesses falls under the Federal Employers’ Liability Act or FELA.
-This federal law allows injured railroad employees to sue if the negligence of their employers has led to their work-related illness or injuries.
+This federal law allows injured railroad employees to sue if the negligence of their employers has led to their work-related illnesses or injuries.

 If workers have developed leukemia as a result of chemical exposure, they must prove that negligent behavior by their employers caused their illness.
 Some examples of potentially negligent behavior in this situation may include: